TejasQ/babel-plugin-glamorous-to-emotion/README.md

 - First, install this plugin: `yarn add babel-plugin-glamorous-to-emotion -D`

-- Then run it: `npx babel-codemod --plugin glamorous-to-emotion "src/**/*.js"` or a similar variation depending on your directory structure.
+- Then run it: `npx babel-codemod --plugin babel-plugin-glamorous-to-emotion "src/**/*.js"` or a similar variation depending on your directory structure.

 This will put you fully in emotion-land.